“Do not be afraid, Jacob my servant,

 I will not let you go entirely unpunished.” — Jeremiah 46:28

-Just as the Torah portion continued with the description of the fall of Egypt, the Haftorah describes another time in history when Egypt was punished again.
-This time, they were being punished for going to war against Israel.
+Our Bible verses today are describing a time in history when Egypt was being punished for going to war against Israel.
 The prophet Jeremiah prophesized that Egypt would soon fall into the hands of Babylon and her people exiled there.

 He told them, “Pack your belongings for exile, you who live in Egypt” (Jeremiah 46:19) and “Take your positions and get ready, for the sword devours those around you” (Jeremiah 46:14).
 Egypt was headed for disaster.